-Wrike and Trello both provide cloud-based solutions for managing tasks and projects within a team.
+Need a cloud-based project management tool for your business?
+Wrike and Trello both provide user-friendly solutions for managing tasks and projects within a team.
 While Wrike specializes in custom workflows and tailored communication to include all stakeholders, Trello focuses on the task management process with Kanban boards.

-There’s overlap between Wrike vs. Trello, but the tools operate in very different ways.
+There’s some overlap between Wrike vs. Trello, but the tools operate in very different ways.

 One way to look at the debate between Wrike and Trello is through the lens of complexity.
 On the surface, Trello offers a highly simplistic method for collaborating on projects, whereas Wrike provides a more comprehensive set of tools to get the job done.

 Another way to view the two tools is in the day-to-day operations.
-Wrike offers more of a bird’s-eye view approach to project planning and execution, while Trello meets challenges head-on with a practical method for streamlining a shared workload.
+Wrike offers more of a bird’s-eye view approach to project tracking, planning, and execution.
+Meanwhile, Trello meets challenges head on with a practical method for streamlining a shared workload.

-The reality is that both tools have plenty to offer, though the option you choose should ultimately come down to your preferences and what your business needs to scale and succeed.
+The reality is that both tools have plenty to offer.
+The option you choose should ultimately come down to your preferences and what your business needs to scale and succeed.

-In this guide, we’ll dig deeper than surface level and uncover the real benefits behind each project management tool.
-That way, you can definitely settle the Wrike vs. Trello debate in your office.
+In this guide, we’ll dig deeper than surface level and uncover the feaures behind each project management tool.
+Our detailed comparison weighs up both solutions’ pros and cons — that way, you can definitely settle the Wrike vs. Trello debate in your office.

 What is Trello?